Klimatbyran/garbo/README.md

 These steps can be useful to test DB migrations with data similar to the production environment.

 1. Recommended: Create a local test DB.
-This allows you to more easily
+This allows you to keep your regular development DB intact.

 ```sh
 docker run -d -p 5432:5432 --name garbo_test_postgres -e POSTGRES_PASSWORD=mysecretpassword postgres